 Take-Two Interactive Software, a container company for Rockstar, reported their annual revenue for 2019 was $2.66 billion.
 This is an amazing 48% increase from 2018.

 In 2012 the company moved to the new “games as a service” business model that has now become popular and announced a new game called Fortnite.
-It wasn’t until 2017 that Fortnite was ready for the public, and the company released a battle royale mode for the game for free prior to the release of the main game to help drum up anticipation for its launch.
+It wasn’t until 2017 that Fortnite was ready for the public.
+Prior to the release of the main game, the company released a battle royale mode for the game for free to help drum up anticipation for its launch.
 Things happened very quickly after that.

-Many of these game companies have small origins leading to massive success.
+Many of these branded game companies have small origins leading to massive success.
 The only thing standing between you and joining them and their ranks is getting started.
 If you are interested in pursuing a career in the gaming industry, earning a degree in game design is a great stepping stone.